virajsoni06/JavaScript-autoComplete/readme.md

 ## Changelog

+### Version 1.0.7 - 2017/08/10

+* Added option to give custom width to suggestion box

 ### Version 1.0.6 - 2017/08/10

 * Added option `reFocusAfterSelection` to enabe/disable focus on the field after selection

 ### Version 1.0.5 - 2017/08/10